-1.9 Research & Development Expenditure
+1.8 Research & Development Expenditure

-Expenditure on research is not capitalised and is treated as an operating cost as it is incurred.
+Expenditure on research is not capitalised in the Resource Accounts (but is in the SOPS) and is treated as an operating cost as it is incurred.
 Expenditure on development in connection with a product or service which is to be supplied on a full cost recovery basis is capitalised if it meets those criteria specified in IAS38.